 Anti-lock braking system (ABS) warning light

-Safe to drive: Yes, as long as there aren't any noises coming from the wheels, but this isn't true for every vehicle - check your handbook to be on the safe side.
-Take extra care when driving as your car's braking distances may increase.
+Safe to drive: Yes, for most vehicles as long as there aren't any noises coming from the wheels – check your handbook to be on the safe side.
+Take extra care when driving, especially during wet or icy weather, as your car's braking distances may increase.

 The problem: It could be as simple as a sensor fault but a garage will let you know what the issue is.